 It is therefore important that, where there is the potential for offence, broadcasters must comply with Rule 2.3 of the Code which states that: “…in applying generally accepted standards broadcasters must ensure that material which may

 cause offence is justified by the context.
 Such material may include but is not limited to, offensive language…discriminatory language…on the grounds of age, disability, gender, race, religion, beliefs and sexual orientation”.

 treatment of homosexuality (in relation to the Equality Act and the Sexual Orientation Regulations) was a matter of political controversy and/or matter relating to current public policy at the time it was discussed on Revelation TV.
 Due impartiality was

 therefore required.
 The discussions of the topic on the channel however did not include any representation at all of alternative views.
 The content therefore breached Rule 5.5.

-Turn On TV, 14 September 2006,
+Naughty Nurse Turn On TV, 14 September 2006,

 Turn On TV is an unencrypted channel, situated in the adult section of the Sky EPG, broadcasting programming based on premium rate adult chat services.